IBM-Cloud/terraform-provider-ibm/website/docs/d/backup_recovery_connectors_metadata.html.markdown

 		* `image_type` - (String) Specifies the platform on which the image can be deployed.
 		  * Constraints: Allowable values are: `VSI`, `VMware`.
 		* `url` - (String) Specifies the URL to access the file.
+* `k8s_connector_info_list` - (List) k8sConnectorInfoList specifies information about supported kubernetes environments where Data-Source Connectors can be deployed.
+Also, specifies the helm chart location (OCI URL) for each supported Kubernetes environment and instructions for installing it.
+Nested schema for **k8s_connector_info_list**:
+	* `helm_chart_oci_ref` - (List) Represents the structured components of an OCI (Open Container Initiative) artifact reference.
+A full reference string can be constructed from these parts.
+See Also: https://github.com/opencontainers/distribution-spec/blob/main/spec.md.
+	Nested schema for **helm_chart_oci_ref**:
+		* `digest` - (String) The immutable, content-addressable digest of the artifact's manifest.
+If only digest is set, the artifact is fetched by its immutable reference.
+If both tag and digest are set, the application should verify that the tag resolves to the given digest before proceeding.
+This should include the algorithm prefix.
+		* `namespace` - (String) The namespace or organization within the registry.
+For public registries like Docker Hub, this can be 'library' for official images or a user's account name.
+May be optional for certain registry configurations.
+		* `registry_host` - (String) The address of the OCI-compliant container registry.
+This can be a hostname or an IP address, and may optionally include a port number.
+		* `repository` - (String) The name of the repository that holds the artifact.
+		* `tag` - (String) The mutable tag for the artifact.
+	* `helm_install_cmd` - (String) Specifies the Helm install command for this type of k8s connector.
+	* `k8s_platform_type` - (String) Enum representing the different supported Kubernetes platform types.
+	  * Constraints: Allowable values are: `kRoksVpc`, `kRoksClassic`, `kIksVpc`, `kIksClassic`.
+	* `ugrade_doc_url` - (String) URL for upgrade documentation for this type of k8s connector.